Node's Package Management and Loading Mechanisms

 console.log(buffer2.toString('utf8')); // 你好世界

-When needing to transmit Buffer via a JSON channel, base64 can be used to reduce size (JSON arrays can significantly increase size):
+When needing to transmit Buffers via a JSON channel, base64 can be used to reduce volume (JSON arrays significantly increase volume):

 const payload = Buffer.from(JSON.stringify({ id: 1, msg: 'hi' }), 'utf8');